flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/ecam-control.md

 ### T.O.
 CONFIG pb

-To test the take off configuration this button simulates the use of takeoff power.
+To test the takeoff configuration this button simulates the use of takeoff power.
 It triggers a warning, if the aircraft is not in takeoff configuration.

 The E/WD displays the "TO CONFIG NORMAL" message when the configuration is correct.